 The banh mi, which cost around 20,000 VND ($1 USD) each are prepared right in front of you with freshly baked bread and a perfect ratio of meat, pate, fresh salad and the sauces.

 We lived in Hoi An for about three months and yes, we never got tired of them!
-There’s nothing quite like these banh mi.
-Make sure to add this on your list of things to do in Vietnam!
+There’s nothing quite like this banh mi.
+Make sure to add this to your list of things to do in Vietnam!

 Gia, Mismatched Passports

 The Lady Buddha statue is a must-see on your visit to Da Nang, Vietnam.
 The beautiful and massive statue makes an impression as it is the tallest Buddha statue in Vietnam.